 The Heights Primary School is a mainstream primary school and provides school places for children aged 4-11.
-It was set up by interested local parents and members of the community in response to Reading Borough Council's school place consultation and is part of the Department for Education's free schools programme.
+It opened in September 2014 in response to Reading Borough Council's school place consultation and is a free school.

-The school is on a temporary site on Gosbrook Road and hopes to move to its permanent location in Caversham Heights in two years.
-The Heights strives to be a local school to which pupils can walk to, within the heart of the Caversham Heights community.
+The school is currently on a temporary site on Gosbrook Road and will move to its permanent location in April 2021.
+The Heights strives to be a local school to which pupils can walk, within the heart of the Caversham Heights community.

 The Heights has a vision to ensure all children ASPIRE: Achieve Success while Providing Individual Responsibility and Excellence.
-The Heights is striving to be an innovative and dynamic place to stimulate young minds and ensure the best quality teaching staff and resources are used to achieve our ambitious targets.
+The Heights aims to be an innovative and dynamic place to stimulate young minds and ensure the best quality teaching staff and resources are used to achieve ambitious targets.

-This policy has been developed by the Governors.
-The Heights is committed to straightforward, open, fair and transparent admissions arrangements and every effort has been made to ensure that these arrangements fully comply with the School Admissions Code 2012, the School Admissions Appeals Code and admission law as they apply to academies.
+This policy has been developed by the governors in consultation with parents and the school's Academy Trust.
+The Heights is committed to straightforward, open, fair and transparent admissions arrangements and every effort has been made to ensure that these arrangements fully comply with the School Admissions Code 2014, the School Admissions Appeals Code and admission law as they apply to academies.